adv0r/botcoin/README.md

 ## Small history
 After dragging this project around for little more than a year, today I open source it.
 I started with a node.js prototype bot that executed simple orders like "sell 4 BTC if price drops below 5%".
 That prototype can be found in the [node-prototype/](https://github.com/adv0r/botcoin/tree/master/node-prototype) directory of this repo, with its own instructions.
 Here a link to its announcement on [bitcointalk](https://bitcointalk.org/index.php?topic=161687.msg1705468#msg1705468).
 It used to work on MtGox (RIP), btc-e and bitstamp: the three major exchanges back in the days.
 It was quite innovative since was using the v.2.0 of gox's API.
 It saved my life-savings and also made some profit.
 More people started asking me to release it and that's why I decided to build a proper product in which bitcoiners can put their own trust : I was gonna build the [trading bot for the trust-no one kind of guys](https://bitcointalk.org/index.php?topic=182946.msg1940056#msg1940056).

-The code at this repository is the result.
-Is not finished and its incomplete but it was a very interesting exercise to carry on.
+After some months I'm not putting effort anymore into it and I decided that is better open source it than let it go.
+In the folder [Botcoin-javafx/](https://github.com/adv0r/botcoin/tree/master/Botcoin-javafx) of this repo you'll find the latest version.
+Is not finished but it works and has been a very interesting exercise to carry on.
 Check it out.

 ## Features